otaaaviio/disc-laravel/README.md

 ## Tests

 This project contains units and integration tests.
-To execute the tests, you can use the command:
+Always this branch is pushed, will execute tests in GitHub Actions.
+Also, to you execute tests, use the command:

 ```bash
 ./vendor/bin/sail test